bgpedersen/json-server-with-data/README.md

 ## Using the endpoints

-The following HTTP endpoints are created automatically by JSON server:
+All HTTP endpoints can be used with REST actions:

 ```text
 GET    /employees